Ghana Automobile Market Size

 Growing Automobile Industry

-Ghana’s production industry receives proper aid from the local authorities, which has enabled it to emerge as one of the 40 quickest growing commercial productions globally.
+Ghana’s production industry receives proper aid from the local authorities, which has enabled it to emerge as one of the 40 quickest-growing commercial productions globally.
 The industry currently accounts for a quarter of the country's GDP.
-However, by 2021, it anticipates to account for at least 30% of the GDP, and the primary motive force for the increase might be the automobile industry.
+The automobile industry may be the primary reason for the increase, as it was projected to account for at least 30% of GDP last year.